 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-John Logie Baird (1888-1946), the Scottish electrical engineer and pioneer of television.
-The son of a presbyterian minister, Baird was educated in Glasgow.
-After a serious illness in 1922 he devoted himself to experimentation and developed a crude TV apparatus, able to transmit a picture and receive it over a range of a few feet.
-By 1929 his company was giving the first BBC TV transmissions.
-He used a mechanical scanning system, with 240 lines by 1936, but then the BBC opted to use the Marconi-EMI electronic scanning system, with 405 lines.
-Baird also pioneered colour, stereoscopic and big screen TV, and ultra- short-wave transmission.
+John Logie Baird.
+View of the Scottish electrical engineer and television (TV) pioneer, John Logie Baird (1888-1946) in his workshop.
+The son of a presbyterian minister, Baird devoted himself to experimentation and developed a crude TV apparatus able to transmit a picture and receive it over a range of a few feet.
+By 1929 his company was involved with early TV transmiss- ions.
+He used a mechanical scanning system with 240 lines by 1936, but his system was displaced by the Marconi-EMI electronic scanning system with 405 lines.
+Baird also pioneered colour, stereoscopic and big screen TV, as well as ultra- short-wave transmission.
+Photographed in 1915.

 Model release not available.
 Property release not required.